 Sea Spa at Congress Hall is a must-visit for those seeking a relaxing, refreshing escape during their visit to Cape May.
 Featuring indulgent treatments inspired by the healing properties of the ocean and the gentle rhythms of the seashore, Sea Spa is sure to ease both mind and body into a vacation state of mind.explore sea spa

-A staple of Cape May culture and lore, Cape May Diamonds have a history that predates the birth of the United States.
+Cape May Diamonds are quartz stones that wash up on the beaches of Cape May Point.
+A staple of Cape May culture and lore, these special 'diamonds' have a history that predates the birth of the United States.
 In the 1750s, it is said that a large Cape May Diamond was presented to Christopher Leaming, a local whaler, by the last chief of the Kechemeche tribe King Nummy.
-The Kechemeche believed that the 'diamonds' contained supernatural powers, and used them to seal bonds of peace and friendship.
+The Kechemeche believed that the stones contained supernatural powers, and used them to seal bonds of peace and friendship.

 Learn more about Cape May Diamonds (and find some yourself) on a Cape Resorts Guided Excursion.View all Cape May Excursions